vishwanathdugani/dependency_management/README.md

 This command executes tests in the container and generates a report named `report.html` in the tests directory.

+There is a CI pipeline (github actions) that is implemented to automatically test the graph traversal and depenency retreival.

 ### Repository and Docker Setup

 To deploy the API locally using Docker, use the provided `docker-compose.yml` file with the `docker-compose up` command.